AdobeDocs/workfront.en/help/classic/manage-work/requests/requests/overview-workfront-requests.md

 navigation-topic: create-requests
 title: Overview of Requests in Adobe Workfront
 description: You can use requests to mitigate concerns and resolve issues that might delay the completion of a project.
 By submitting a request or an issue to a request queue (also called a help queue), you can communicate your needs to the correct person who can then help to resolve it and move a project along.
+hidefromtoc: true
 ---

 # Overview of Requests in&nbsp;Adobe Workfront

 You can use requests to mitigate concerns and resolve issues that might delay the completion of a project.
-By submitting a `request` or an issue to a `request queue` (also called a help queue), you can communicate your needs to the correct person who can then help to resolve it and move a project along.
+By submitting a ```request``` or an issue to a ```request queue``` (also called a help queue), you can communicate your needs to the correct person who can then help to resolve it and move a project along.

 ## Request Queue flow